Cold Weather Hair Care: Essential Tips & Products with Prices

 Curly hair faces amplified winter challenges due to its naturally drier structure.
 The spiral pattern of curly hair makes it difficult for natural scalp oils to travel down the hair shaft, leaving ends particularly vulnerable to winter dryness.

-Deep conditioning becomes non-negotiable for curly hair in winter.
-Weekly treatments with moisture-rich masks containing ingredients such as shea butter, castor oil, and honey help replenish lost moisture and maintain curl definition.
+Deep conditioning becomes essential for curly hair in winter.
+Weekly treatments with masks containing shea butter, castor oil, and honey help replenish lost moisture and maintain curl definition.

-For maximum effectiveness, apply to freshly shampooed hair and cover with a shower cap for 20–30 minutes, allowing body heat to enhance penetration.
+For maximum effectiveness, apply to freshly shampooed hair and cover with a shower cap for 20–30 minutes, so body heat enhances penetration.

 Fine Hair: Avoiding Winter Flatness